ArsalBAIG/Basic-Problems-of-PYTHON/README.md

 stringN = floatingN.split()

 try:
+#float(nums) means floating-type is applied to each element in stringN which is nums.
     float_num = [float(nums) for nums in stringN]
     if len(float_num) != 5:
         print("Enter exactly 5 numbers. ")